Welcome to the Siemens - Hallé International Conductors Competition 2026

 Anna Hirst

-Over the years, Anna has enjoyed working with numerous fantastic conductors including Andris Nelsons, Sir Simon Rattle, Mirga Gražinytė-Tyla, Kazuki Yamada and Sir Mark Elder.
+Over the years, Anna has enjoyed working with numerous fantastic conductors including Andris Nelsons, Sir Simon Rattle, Mirga Gražinytė-Tyla, Kazuki Yamada, Thomas Adès, Sir Mark Elder and the Hallé’s exciting new Principal Conductor and Artistic Advisor Kahchun Wong.

 Anna was brought up in Hampshire where she was exposed to music from a young age.
 She went on to become a member of Hampshire Youth Orchestra and Youth Choir which lead to her studying the flute at Royal Welsh College of Music and Drama, graduating in 2007.